-1. The Challenge: A Liquidity Crisis Driven by Sales
+1 The Challenge: A Liquidity Crisis Driven by Sales

-The client, a logistics and distribution firm we'll call Global Distribution Solutions (GDS), experienced a rapid and unexpected surge in demand for its industrial supply chain services.
-To capture this market share, the sales team offered generous credit terms (Net 60 to Net 90) to secure large, high-value corporate contracts.
-While this boosted the company's Accounts Receivable (AR) to record levels, it created a devastating pinch on its working capital.
-GDS was obliged to pay its suppliers and operational costs on much shorter terms (Net 30) to keep the supply chain running.
-The result was a widening gap in the Cash Conversion Cycle (CCC), where cash was leaving the company 30-60 days before the revenue from those goods arrived.
+While this boosted the company's Accounts Receivable (AR) to record levels, it created a devastating pinch on working capital.
+GDS was obliged to pay its suppliers and operational costs on much shorter terms (Net 30).
+The result was a widening gap in the Cash Conversion Cycle (CCC), where cash was leaving the company 30-60 days before revenue arrived.

-2. The Diagnosis: The Unhealthy Cash Conversion Cycle
+2 The Diagnosis: The Unhealthy Cash Conversion Cycle

-3. The Strategy: Bridging the Liquidity Gap
+3 The Strategy: Bridging the Liquidity Gap

 Phase 1: Collection Acceleration

 The firm implemented a strict, four-tier credit policy.
 New high-risk clients were limited to Net 30 or required a small upfront deposit.
 Simultaneously, they automated the invoicing and collections process, deploying follow-up systems at the 15, 30, and 45-day marks, complete with early-payment discount incentives (2% Net 10).
-This cultural shift emphasized cash collection as the sales team's final key performance indicator.

 Phase 2: Supplier Synchronization